Workday/canvas-kit/modules/core/react/README.md

 **Note:** It is best practice to show focus outlines by default and specifically hide them in the cases you would like (i.e. mouse/touch/pointer input).

+**Note:** Multiple InputProviders in the same tree are not supported.
+Any nested `InputProvider` will remove itself from the DOM (rendering only its children) and not attach any event listeners.

 ### Static Properties

 #### `InputTypes`